-Below are 3 examples of online forms you can easily build on your intranet site to save time, free up resources and save money:
+Below are 3 examples of online forms you can quickly build on your intranet site to save time and money:

-In addition to that, we include a text field on our time sheet online form for employees to fill out if their time sheet needs further explanation.
-For example, if an employee is sick, they can use the text field to write what day they were sick.
+In addition, we include a text field for employees to fill out if their timesheet needs further explanation.
+For example, if an employee is unwell, they can specify the date they were feeling sick.

 Streamlining the employee onboarding experience through an online checklist is a great way to help a new hire get acquainted with your intranet.
-Although this is really a simple form with a checklist, the day one checklist can ease any first day jitters.
-Create sections for different task types to clearly identify what your new hire needs to complete.
+Although this is really a simple form, the day one checklist can ease any first-day jitters.
+Create form templates and sections for different task types to clearly identify what your new hire needs to complete.
 For example:

-Most organizations have basic expense forms that can be easily created using intranet online forms.
-Always start with general employee information which can be pulled using user data, then break down the types of expenses your employees can claim and try group them together.
+Most organizations have basic expense forms on their websites that can be easily created using intranet online forms.
+Always start with general employee information, which can be pulled using user data, then break down the types of expenses your employees can claim into groups.
 Some examples include:

-Mileage expenses follow a similar layout, but if you have in-town versus out-of-town expenses you can specify so it calculates the reimbursement at the right rate.
-Add a mileage field which can calculate distance based on GPS mapping.
+Mileage expenses follow a similar layout, but if you have in-town versus out-of-town costs, you can specify, so it calculates the reimbursement at the right rate.
+Add a mileage field that can calculate distance based on GPS mapping.

 Always include a section that will calculate the totals for all the claims.
-You can even include a trigger to ask an employee to explain a reason for a claim if it is in excess of a particular dollar value.
+You can even have a trigger that asks an employee to explain a reason for a claim if it is in excess of a particular dollar value.

 TIP: If you aren’t currently using our online forms, consider picking your top 5 paper-based forms and building them online to get you started!

 An added benefit to using online forms on your intranet is that they are more secure than paper-based forms.
-You can set permissions for each of your online forms to determine who can and can’t view them, who can build them and who can see submitted responses.
-In addition to that, automated workflows can be added to make sure the appropriate approval managers are reviewing form submissions before they are processed.
+You can set permissions for each of your online forms to determine who can and can’t view them, who can build them, and who can see submitted responses.
+In addition to that, automated workflows can be added to ensure the appropriate approval managers are reviewing form submissions before they are processed.